Friendshao/Friendshao.github.io/whatsmore/whatsmore.md

 ### Serving for Academic Journals

+- Advisory panel of the journal [Classical and Quantum Gravity](https://iopscience.iop.org/journal/0264-9381/page/Advisory%20Panel) (2020-2021)
-- I joined the executive board members of the journal [Science Bulletin](https://www.journals.elsevier.com/science-bulletin)
+- Executive board member for the journal [Science Bulletin](https://www.journals.elsevier.com/science-bulletin) (2019-2020)
-- I am in the editorial board for the journal [Universe](http://www.mdpi.com/journal/universe)
+- Editorial board member for the journal [Universe](http://www.mdpi.com/journal/universe) (2018-now)
-- I am serving as a reviewer for [more than 20 journals](/docs/journal), and was awarded as an outstanding reviewer for the journal [Classical and Quantum Gravity](/docs/CQG2018.pdf) and the journal [Universe](/docs/Universe2018.pdf)
+- I am serving as a reviewer for [more than 20 journals](/docs/journal), and was awarded as an outstanding reviewer for the journal Classical and Quantum Gravity([2018](/docs/CQG2018.pdf), [2019](/docs/CQG2019.pdf)) and the journal Universe([2018](/docs/Universe2018.pdf))

 ### Serving for Academic Conferences